Big Apple girl spends five days with Big Ben and falls in-fatuation.

 Catch an event at the British Library:

 We stayed in Hackney, or as I like to call it Williamsburg’s estranged English cousin.
-Expect to see lots of colorful street art, cute boutiques and cheap and cheerful eats.
+Expect to see lots of colorful street art, cute boutiques as well as some cheap and cheerful eats.
 On weekends they have the London Fields Flea Market which provides anything you don’t need but probably want.

 Our first plug moment was at Donlon, a small rare book store on Broadway Market.
 Ludi and I had decided to get breakfast by us and stopped in for some nerdy take aways.
 “We’re ha’ing a magazine launch par’tee l8’er on if you’d like to join.”
 Why do people with British accents swallow their words?